kyra-rk/nlp-prompt-engineering/README.md

 ## Code References
 We drew from the code used from the paper ["Sentiment Analysis in the Era of Large Language Models: A Reality Check"](https://arxiv.org/abs/2305.15005) by Wenxuan Zhang, Yue Deng, Bing Liu, Sinno Jialin Pan, and Lidong Bing in 2023.

+We used ChatGPT to assist in writing the bash scripts in `scripts` for automating the prediction and evaluation processes in this project.